With over 1.943 hectares of fun and Magic, Disneyland Paris (DLP) is one of the most popular attractions in Europe.

 One of the newest attractions from the park, this 4D show presents you, Donald, getting into trouble and Mickey trying to save him.

-This is also a musical show and a great opportunity to listen to your favourite classic Disney songs.
+This is also a musical show and a great opportunity to listen to your favorite classic Disney songs.

 The show is in the middle of the day and can accommodate a large number of visitors so it might be a good option if you don’t want to stay in the queues for other attractions.